ruggeri/tech-notes/programming-languages/haskell/06-control-monad-writer.md

 ## `Control.Monad.Writer` Monad

+The idea of the `Writer` monad is that it works on a `Monoid` 'accumulator', and the `>>=` operation works by fusing the two accumulators through `mappend`.

 The `Writer` monad is defined in the `transformers` package.
-It's written in a way that is inscrutable to me presently.
+It's written in a way that uses a concept called 'monad transformers' and as such is a little inscrutable to me at present.
+However, I do write my own version below:

-The idea of the `Writer` monad is that it works on a `Monoid` 'accumulator', and the `>>=` operation works by fusing the two accumulators through `mappend`.

 ```haskell
 -- Allow re-declaration of instance signatures to help me debug.